suhrusai/suhrusai/readme.md

 - Assisted students by answering technical questions and offering detailed feedback on assignments.
 - Collaborated with professors to enhance student engagement and improve learning outcomes.

-### FactSet Research Systems | Software Engineer
+### FactSet Research Systems | Software Engineer 1
 _January 2022 - July 2023_
 - Engineered a web-based application using Consul, ASP.NET, and Web API, improving service uptime by 90%.
 - Led the full-stack development of a file explorer with Vue.js UI and a custom Web API, reducing server access time by 60%.
 - Integrated the GitHub API to automate deployment with GitHub Actions webhook, streamlining the deployment process.
 - Designed CI/CD pipelines using GitHub Actions and PowerShell to ensure continuous delivery and minimize downtime for ASP.NET applications.
-- Awarded a Blue Ribbon for being in the top 10% of performers.

 ## 🏅 Honors & Awards
 - 2nd prize in coding competition organized by IEEE.